25-1-Great Vocals

 Writer/Composer: Morgan Lewis / Nancy Hamilton (1940)

 This special song has been covered and respected by multitudes of artists and its historical significance cannot be denied.
 Les Paul not only helped develop the electric guitar, but he was also a pioneer in developing layering and muti-tracking vocals and Mary Ford’s lovely voice played perfectly into this innovative song of the century.
-Her joyous, harmonious melody, with his lightning speed guitar performance, make this a Must for music lovers and music historians.
-Amazing indeed is its age—over 70 years have passed, and it is still truly a marvel in vocal performance and delivery! …Spellbinding and Blissful!
+With her joyous, harmonious melody, and with his lightning speed guitar performance, it makes this a pleasurable MUST for music lovers and Pop music historians.
+Amazing indeed is its age—over 70 years have passed leading to its being covered by singers such as Ella Fitzgerald’s interpretive Jazz version.
+The song lives on and Mary Ford’s vocal shines on in the heavenly realm she sings about—still truly a marvel in vocal performance and delivery! …Spellbinding and Blissful!

 https://youtu.be/NkGf1GHAxhE?si=lTz3K2nhksPyrcas